-Make frog themed dancing ribbons with rubber flying frogs and some ribbon.
-The fun ribbons can be used for your frog theme or pond theme, or spring theme unit or lesson plans in preschool, pre-k and kindergarten.
-Use them for dancing and movement activities, counting activities, syllable activities etc.
+Make frog-themed dancing ribbons with rubber flying frogs and some ribbon.
+The fun ribbons can be used for your frog theme or pond theme, spring theme unit, or lesson plans in preschool, pre-k, and kindergarten.
+Use them for dancing and movement activities, counting activities, syllable activities, etc.

-In a past article I showed you how to make dancing ribbons with strips of plastic tablecloths.
+In a past article, I showed you how to make dancing ribbons with strips of plastic tablecloths.
 Today, I’m going to show you how to make frog dancing ribbons for your kids.
 When you have them all ready, kids can use them for fun activities.
-They are a great addition to a frog theme or a pond them unit or lesson plans.
+They are a great addition to a frog theme or a pond theme unit or lesson plans.

 To make the froggy dancing ribbons, you will need just a few simple supplies.
 I have included a few affiliate links at the bottom of this post for your shopping convenience.
 If you purchase something from a link, there will be no additional cost to you, but a small portion of your purchase will be used towards the cost of maintaining this website.

 - thin green ribbon – I used 1/4″ satin ribbon.
 You can sub curling ribbon.

 Assemble the Dancing Ribbons

 To begin, I cut two lengths of the thin ribbon.
 Each of my ribbons was about 37 inches long.

 I then folded the ribbons in half and stuck the loop through the flying frog’s back legs.
 The fold creates a loop as pictured below.

 I then stuck the ends of the ribbons through the loop.
 This attaches the ribbons to the frog.
 Because the frog is stretchy and rubbery I had to play a little bit to pull the ribbons tight.
 Once it’s pulled tight, kids can hold onto the frog’s front legs as they wave the ribbons in the air.

 Ideas for Dancing Ribbons